 Step 1: Open Microsoft SQL Server Management Studio application.
-Here, we are using SQL Server 2014 environment for reading Transaction file.
+Here, we are using SQL Server 2014 environment for reading SQL Server Error Log.

 Step 2:Connect to Server windows pops-up.
 Here, you need to select the Server Name and Type of Authentication.
 Afterward, click on Connect.

-Step 3: In Object Explorer, go to Management as shown in the screenshot to read log file of SQL Server 2014.
+Step 3: In Object Explorer, go to Management as shown in the screenshot to examine or read log file of SQL Server 2014.

 Step 4: Now, move to SQL Server Logs option.